BIATeam/BIADocs/docs/NEW_PROJECT.md

 To accomplish this, follow the steps below in the right order :
 1. Clone the Git repository from Azure DevOps.
-2. Create the project using the [BIA ToolKit](https://github.com/BIATeam/BIAToolKit/releases).
+2. Create the project using the BIAToolKit.
+[Step desribe here](./BIAToolKit/CREATE.md).
 3. Update the README.md file with a descripion of your project.
 4. Prepare the DotNet project :
 * Prepare the Presentation WebApi: